 This paper is one in a series on EU enlargement countries covered by the European Quality of Life Survey (EQLS) 2012: Croatia, Iceland, Kosovo, Montenegro, Serbia, Turkey and the former Yugoslav Republic of Macedonia.
 One way of measuring a society’s progress is by assessing the subjective well-being of its citizens, to complement the more usual economic information such as GDP.
 This report looks at three subjective well-being measures in Turkey: life satisfaction, happiness and optimism.
 On average, people in Turkey rate their life satisfaction at 6.6 on a scale of 1 to 10.
 This is below the average in the EU27 (7.1), where life satisfaction levels range from 5.5 in Bulgaria to 8.4 in Denmark.
-See also related content for an Introduction to this series of reports.
+See also Introduction.